camunda/camunda-bpm-platform/CONTRIBUTING.md

     ...
   }
   ```
-* If you need a process engine with custom configuration, use the JUnit rule `org.camunda.bpm.engine.test.util.ProcessEngineBootstrapRule` and chain it with `org.camunda.bpm.engine.test.ProcessEngineRule` like so:
+* Project `camunda-engine`: If you need a process engine with custom configuration, use the JUnit rule `org.camunda.bpm.engine.test.util.ProcessEngineBootstrapRule` and chain it with `org.camunda.bpm.engine.test.ProcessEngineRule` like so:
   ```
   protected ProcessEngineRule engineRule = new ProcessEngineRule(true);
   protected ProcessEngineBootstrapRule bootstrapRule = new ProcessEngineBootstrapRule(engineRule) {